oracle/odpi/doc/src/public_structs/dpiSodaOperOptions.rst

 .. member:: const char \*dpiSodaOperOptions.version

-    Specifies a version value which limits the documents processed by the operation.
+    Specifies the document version that documents must have in order to be processed by the operation.
+This is typically used in conjunction with :member:`~dpiSodaOperOptions.key` and allows for opportunistic locking,
+    so that operations do not affect a document that someone else has already modified.

 .. member:: uint32_t dpiSodaOperOptions.versionLength